Solid Oak Vs Maple Flooring - What is Best?Written by: Yarl Christie

 Both maple and oak floors boast excellent performance.
 Their durability, in fact, depends on factors such as exposure to moisture and the installation method.

-Further, solid oak flooring with heavy grains are better at hiding tiny scratches, dents, stains and other imperfections resulting from daily wear.
+Further, oak flooring with heavy grains are better at hiding tiny scratches, dents, stains and other imperfections resulting from daily wear.

 Stories Flooring has a fine selection of Oak and maple floors at the lowest prices in the UK.